 Not far away from the harbour is Treehouse Cafe, one block back from the main street in a renovated cottage, where we enjoyed a tasty lunch.
 There’s lots of seating outside on the deck, with dogs welcome.

-Highlights on the menu include the Mexi Bowl and Nourish Bowl, with plenty of vegetarian choices, along with a long list of cakes.
+Highlights on the menu include their bowls such as the Mexican Naked Taco Bowl, with plenty of vegetarian choices, along with a long list of cakes.
 At the moment the cafe is just open for breakfast and lunch, but it sometimes offers monthly themed dinners as well.

 Unfortunately, we missed out on trying in person Milk Haus, a wholefoods cafe situated in the old Cheese Factory at Woodstock, near Milton.
 The cafe is open for lunch from Thursday to Monday, with a focus on home grown produce from their gardens.
 Dogs are allowed in the courtyard.

 The historic village of Milton also offers more great cafes, most with some dog-friendly outdoor tables.
 Check out options like Pilgrims and Peach Milton.
 Afterwards, take a stroll and check out the shops along and just off the main street.

 Another great option just inland from Ulladulla is Cupitt’s Estate.
-As well as a cellar door, Cupitt’s also has a microbrewery, fromagerie, fine dining restaurant and an alfresco bar onsite, overlooking their plantings of Sauvignon Blanc.
+As well as a cellar door, Cupitt’s also has a brewery, fine dining restaurant and a garden bar onsite, overlooking their plantings of Sauvignon Blanc.